 “The best way to determine your individual triggers is to keep a journal.
 Record the amount, kind and time of food eaten before a run, and note which items and combination are most problematic,” Dr. Smith says.

-He also suggests staying properly hydrated and consider how eating during a run makes you feel.
+He also suggests staying properly hydrated and considering how eating during a run makes you feel.
 He says solids ingested on the race course might be causing you problems, too.

-“Again, there is a great variation in how people are affected.
-It’s best to simulate race day by eating what you plan to eat on race day, to minimize risk of surprise on the course,” Dr. Smith says.
+“Again, there's great variation in how people are affected.
+It’s best to simulate race day by eating what you plan to eat on that day, to minimize risk of surprise on the course,” Dr. Smith says.

 Dr. Smith says food eaten more than three days before the race shouldn’t have any influence on bowel movements.